 Plus, some Shanghai Disney Resort hotel packages include tickets.

-Additional Tips: Shanghai Disney Premiere Access Cost and Tips
+Learn about the Shanghai Disney Premiere Access Cost and Tips

 Step 6 (optional): Quick Price Comparisons